SreekuttanSreedharanThampi/game-of-chance/README.md

 You can test the API endpoints using Postman or any HTTP client, or you can navigate to the Swagger UI.

 ## Setup Instructions
-Once you have the project running locally, you can interact with the following REST API endpoints:
+Once you have the project running locally, you can interact with the following REST API endpoints.
+Start with creating a new player:

 ### 1. Create Player
 **Endpoint**: POST /create-player